-THE PARTY WALL ACT 1996 Most Commonly asked questions and answers.
+THE PARTY WALL ACT 1996 – Thes are the most Commonly asked questions and answers.

 1. WHAT DOES THE ACT DO?